kpichardie/front-keeper/README.md

 - List : List all ini password files
 - New : Add new ini password file
 - Search : Search a content in your ini files

+Configuration in settings.py :

+PASSKEEPER_PATH : Path of the passkeeper directory (could permit to integrate an initialied one)